 Yugtun (Alaska) A syllabary invented around the year 1900 by Uyaquq to write the Central Alaskan Yup’ik language.

-Have information about any of these alphabets?
+Have information about the current usage of any of these alphabets?
 Please let us know!